saskiakutz/disaster_response_pipeline/README.md

 ## Flask App

 The Flask App is a browser based application.
-It can classify new messages with the trained model as well as show some plots about the training data.
+It can classify new messages with the trained model.
+Furthermore, two plots based on the training messages data are provided.
+The first one shows the distribution of the messages' genre and the second one depicts their label distribution.

 In order to run the Flask App enter the following command into your
 terminal: `python app/run.py`.